yulizhou/leetcode-exercise/Array/README.md

 ## 283. Move Zeroes
 When facing array-element-movement problems, a very powerful tool is using two pointers.
 Here we have a regular pointer iterating over the array and a slow pointer that points to the supposed-to-be index of non-zero elements in the ideal resulting array.

+## 414. Third Maximum Number
+Basically we maintain three variables for the largest three elements.
+If at the end we only have two distinct valid values then we return the largest element.
+Otherwise we return the third largest one.

 ## 566. Reshape the Matrix
 A straightforward way is to iterate over the original matrix and maintain two pointers as the new row and new column pointing to the corresponding position in the new matrix.